named-data/NDN-packet-spec/signature.rst

     It is the application's responsibility to define rules (a trust model) concerning when a specific issuer (``KeyLocator``) is authorized to sign a specific packet.
     While trust models are outside the scope of this specification, generally, trust models need to specify authorization rules between key names and Data packet names, as well as clearly define trust anchor(s).
-    For example, an application can elect to use a hierarchical trust model :cite:`testbed-key-management` to ensure Data integrity and provenance.
+    For example, an application can elect to use a `hierarchical trust model`_ to ensure Data integrity and provenance.

 .. _SignatureSha256WithEcdsa: